janja-janja/gmail-api-wrapper/README.rst

 Generate a client ID and client secret Here_ under section **Step 1: Turn on the Gmail API**.
 Follow steps **a** to **h**.

-After you have downloaded the client_secret file, rename it to a human friendly name.
-[Optional]
+After you have downloaded the `client_secret.json` file, move it to the `~/.credentials/` directory in your home directory.

 Env Variables